Evan-Coleman/Navius/src/app/README.md

 ## Key Files

 - `user_router.rs` - **The main file you'll modify** to add your own routes and handlers
-- `router.rs` - The main router that combines core and user routes (generally shouldn't need modifications)
+- `router.rs` - A thin wrapper around the core router implementation (generally shouldn't need modifications)

 ## How to Add Your Own Routes